NPSDC/starter-hugo-academic/content/authors/admin/_index.md

 I did my undergrad at IIIT-H in India where I also obtained a MS by Research under [Dr. Vinod PK](https://faculty.iiit.ac.in/~vinod.pk/team.html).
 I looked at the changes in the patterns between different stages of papillary renal cell carcinoma using RNASeq and DNA methylation data.
 I also studied the relationship between these two modalities and built integrative machine learning models to predict the stage of cancer.

 During the summer of 2017, I also got to work as an intern under [Dr. Simon Anders](https://www.zmbh.uni-heidelberg.de/Anders/default.shtml) at [ZMBH](https://www.zmbh.uni-heidelberg.de), University of Heidelberg where I worked on visualization of genomics data and integrating single cell with bulk RNASeq data.
-I also collaborated with Dr. Sam Corless at [Erhardt Lab](https://www.zmbh.uni-heidelberg.de/Erhardt/) where I analyzed thousands of ChipSeq data to find the enrichment of different proteins at various regions of the genome.
+I also collaborated with Dr. Sam Corless at [Erhardt Lab](https://www.zmbh.uni-heidelberg.de/Erhardt/) where I analyzed thousands of ChipSeq datasets to find the enrichment of different proteins at various regions of the genome.

-# {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.